Home / News / Business / Microsoft Stock Price in 5 Years: MSFT Shares Set to Ride After Strong Results

 Key Takeaways

-• Microsoft stock has demonstrated resilience in the face of the COVID-19 pandemic and the recent CrowdStrike outage.
+• Microsoft stock has demonstrated resilience during the COVID-19 pandemic and last year’s CrowdStrike outage.

 • The company has consistently shown strong financial growth, driven by investments and product developments.